-PC World‘s ABC circulation of 15,565 and Nielsen readership figure of 148,000, makes it New Zealand’s most-read specialist technology publication.
+PC World New Zealand has an ABC circulation of 15,565 and Nielsen readership figure of 148,000.
+That makes it New Zealand’s most-read specialist technology publication.
 Published monthly, in New Zealand that means 11 issues a year with a joint December and January edition.

 In August 2006 Fairfax Business Media bought the New Zealand licence for PC World from IDG.
-In that year Fairfax acquired the bulk of IDG’s NZ business picking up four titles – two titles, Unlimited and Actv8, were sold to Infego under a separate agreement.
-One title, Fast Forward closed.
+In that year Fairfax acquired the bulk of IDG’s NZ business picking up four titles.
+IDG New Zealand sold two other titles; Unlimited and Actv8, to Infego under a separate agreement.
+IDG closed one title; Fast Forward.

-Before August 2006 IDG published PC World in New Zealand by IDG since 1989 when it was a tabloid supplement in ComputerWorld.
+Before August 2006 IDG published PC World.
+The had been published in New Zealand by IDG since 1989 when it was a tabloid supplement in ComputerWorld.

-At the time of writing PC World is typically 112 A4 colour pages printed on gloss art paper, plus a cover on heavier stock.
+At the time of writing, PC World is typically 112 A4 colour pages.
+It is printed on gloss art paper, plus a cover on heavier stock.
 Advertising makes up about a quarter to a third of the pages.
-The magazine is perfect bound with a DVD disc which is inserted and not cover mounted.
+The magazine is perfect bound with a DVD disc which is inserted, not cover-mounted.

-The magazine is mainly sold on bookstands with a cover price of NZ$8.90 – this is competitive with larger, overseas published titles.
-The magazine can also be found in petrol stations and supermarkets.
+The magazine is mainly sold on bookstands with a cover price of NZ$8.90.
+This is competitive with larger, overseas published titles.
+You can also find the magazine in petrol stations and supermarkets.
 A significant number of readers are subscribers.

-PC World’s readers are mainly highly educated, well-heeled men.
+Most PC World readers are highly educated, well-heeled men.
 It occupies the same market niche as Australian Personal Computer, PC User and PC Authority.
 It has new product reviews, group tests, news features and plenty of how-to advice stories.

-Typically well over half the editorial content is locally written and the overseas material is given a local slant and boosted with local boxes and other material.
+Typically well over half the editorial content is locally written.
+The overseas material is given a local slant and boosted with local information such as sidebars.
 PC World’s New Zealand staff and freelance journalists are highly regarded.